All Episodes

 Stopping Obama from totally controlling all the branches of the government.

-And so the fact that there's not going to be a Republican nominee anywhere to depress that turnout.
+And so the fact that there's not going to be a Republican nominee anywhere to depress that turnout, the Democrats are right to fear it.

-The Democrats have are very wise to fear a 2010-like turnout in 2014.
+The Democrats are very wise to fear a 2010-like turnout in 2014.

-And that's why Obama has delayed by one year the implementation of the employer mandate, because it's nothing but an albatross.
+And that's why Obama has delayed by one year the implementation of the employer mandate because it's nothing but an albatross.

 It's nothing but a negative.